karancode-singh/genesys-htn-sample/README.md

 Troubleshooting
 ---------------
-* 400: Bad Request
+* 4xx errors (like 400:Bad Request)
   * If facing 4xx errors with API calls, you may need to acquire a different token.
   * [Login](https://login.cac1.pure.cloud/) to your Genesys Cloud account and open the browser's web tools.
   * Navigate to the console tab, and enter the command `localStorage.getItem("pc_auth")` (You may have to manually enter it or allow pasting).
   * In this project's auth.json file (created when making an API request), replace the value of the attribute `access_token` with the one found in the web tools console.
   * Try the request/command again.
+  * Note: Sometimes, the error might indicate that permissions are missing.
+Even in such cases this token might solve the issue.
-* Unable to perform the requested action.
-You are missing the following permission(s)...
+* Got the new token and still get "Unable to perform the requested action.
+You are missing the following permission(s)..." error?
   * The default permissions provided for hacker accounts may be insufficient for what is being attepmted.
-Reach out to a Genesys employee for assistance.
+Reach out to us for assistance.